-The best natural flea remedies to control fleas in your house and on your pet.
-Home remedies for fleas are cheap, easy, and chemical free.
+Here are a few of the best natural flea remedies to control fleas in your house and on your pet.
+Home remedies for fleas are cheap, easy, and chemical-free.

 Fleas are an issue that most pet owners face at one time or another, and can be very frustrating to try to get rid of.
 These tiny parasites cause skin issues, anemia, and sometimes even disease.

 A single female flea can lay over 500 eggs in a lifetime.
 This can be frightening when you think of all the fleas that your pet may bring into the house.